d3/d3-scale/README.md

 <a name="linear_clamp" href="#linear_clamp">#</a> <i>linear</i>.<b>clamp</b>([<i>clamp</i>])

 If *clamp* is specified, enables or disables clamping accordingly.
 By default, clamping is disabled, such that if a value outside the input domain is passed to the scale, the scale may return a value outside the output range through linear extrapolation.
 For example, with the default domain and range of [0,1], an input value of 2 will return an output value of 2.
 If clamping is enabled, the normalized domain parameter *t* is clamped to the range [0,1], such that the return value of the scale is always within the scale’s output range.
-If *boolean* is not specified, returns whether or not the scale currently clamps values to within the output range.
+If *clamp* is not specified, returns whether or not the scale currently clamps values to within the output range.

 <a name="linear_nice" href="#linear_nice">#</a> <i>linear</i>.<b>nice</b>([<i>count</i>])